 Erbology partner since 2016

 I am not sure if I am madly in love with Italian cooking or it is just because most of the flavors are so similar with what I grew up with in my grandma’s kitchen.
 All recipes in this cookbook are so well developed, using only fresh ingredients and simple techniques for great taste.
-I always check this one before I venture myself into the kitchen.
+I would say it’s one of the best cookbooks out there.
+I often check The Silver Spoon before I venture myself into the kitchen.
 Oh, did I mention it has a huge veggie chapter in it?
 This revised edition is even better with new menus by celebrated Italian chefs like Massimo Bottura.